KTDRR and Campbell Collaboration Research Evidence Training: Management/Analysis Tools for Reviews

 Covidence (a not-for-profit service working in partnership with The Cochrane Collaboration to improve the production and use of systematic reviews for health and wellbeing): Covidence is a web-based collaboration software platform that streamlines the production of systematic reviews, supporting citation screening, full text review of references, and a number of other processes relevant to the systematic review of scientific literature.
 This presentation will provide an overview of the platform's functions and features, and examples of how academic institutions are using Covidence to improve efficiency and quality.

-Rayyan (from Rayyan QCRI and McGill University Library): Developed at Qatar Computing Research Institute (Data Analytics), Rayyan is a 100% FREE web application designed to help researchers working on systematic reviews and other knowledge synthesis projects, and dramatically speeds up the process of screening and selecting studies, assigning inclusion and exclusion criteria, and recording the numerical results of this screening for inclusion in PRISMA diagrams.
+Rayyan (developed by Rayyan QCRI; orientation from McGill University Library): Developed at Qatar Computing Research Institute (Data Analytics), Rayyan is a 100% FREE web application designed to help researchers working on systematic reviews and other knowledge synthesis projects, and dramatically speeds up the process of screening and selecting studies, assigning inclusion and exclusion criteria, and recording the numerical results of this screening for inclusion in PRISMA diagrams.

 This webcast originally aired on Wednesday, April 17, 2019.
-The archive will be available soon.
+Each presentation is archived individually – See Presentation Materials (below).

 Tips for Optimal Viewing on YouTube: